Kong/kongponents/docs/components/tooltip.md

 ### positionFixed

-Use fixed positioning of the popover to avoid content being clipped by parental boundaries - defaults to `false`.
+Use fixed positioning of the popover to avoid content being clipped by parental boundaries - defaults to `true`.
 See [KPop docs](/components/popover#positionfixed) for more information.

 ### maxWidth